NIRSpec Target Acquisition Recommended Strategies

 • MSATA is independent of science target’s structure or brightness.

-• MSATA is always done at the first science pointing, so no extra slew is needed.
+• MSATA is always done at the first science pointing of each visit, so no extra slew is needed before the first science exposure.

-• More tolerant of a larger than expected error in the initial spacecraft pointing (3.2" square subarrays for each reference star vs 1.6" square aperture for a single target).
+• It is more tolerant of a larger than expected error in the initial spacecraft pointing (3.2" square subarrays for each reference star vs 1.6" square aperture for a single target).

-• Reduces the error in the spacecraft roll from an expected 60" rms to no more than 7" rms.
+• MSATA reduces the error in the spacecraft roll from an expected 60" rms to no more than 7" rms.
 For the FS template, this may be important if significant slews are involved, or if multiple observations in a target group depend on a single acquisition.

 Depending on the exact scenario, observers of extended targets may be willing to accept a pointing accuracy coarser than the normal 20 milliarcsecond accuracies expected from WATA or from MSATA with a highly accurate reference catalog.
 This might allow the use of MSATA with a reference catalog of coarser accuracy, or perhaps even the use of TA = NONE.
 For moving targets that are unsuitable for WATA, TA = NONE will be the only choice with the FS template.
 In such cases, the observer might consider whether an IFU observation with its coarser pointing requirements might be a better choice.
 If use of a narrow 200 or 400 milliarcsecond wide fixed slit is required for an extended fixed or moving target observed with TA = NONE, a mosaic in the dispersion direction could be used to map out the object, but this would need to be padded on each side by an amount sufficient to cover the possible pointing error.
 We recommend adding at least 0.5" on each side in the dispersion direction for this purpose.